mobbr/mobbr-api-v1/specifications/README.md

 ]</code></pre>

 <p>
-    It is allowed that different patterns match the same URL.
-Properties are then cascaded (if not present) or overwritten (if already present), combining all matching rules into a single resulting script.
+    It is allowed to have different patterns match the same URL.
+Properties are than cascaded or overwritten, combining all matching rules into a single resulting script.
-    This cascading may lead to duplicate participants being inserted which is allowed as long as the roles differ.
+    This cascading may lead to duplicate participants being inserted which is allowed as long as their 'roles' differ.
 </p>

 <p>